Jairodub/Prime-Machine/README.md

 # Prime-Machine
-An application to list all prime numbers within a given range of integers
+A C++ application to list all prime numbers within a given range of integers